-- a Wagner Operagala and concerts, featuring Sibelius’ Finlandia and Symphony N0.
-5, Grieg’s Piano Concerto, and pieces by Byström, Britten, and Brahms with Aarhus Symphony Orchestra;
+- a Wagner Operagala and concerts, featuring Sibelius’ Finlandia and Symphony No. 5 and Grieg’s Piano Concerto with Aarhus Symphony Orchestra;

 - a concert with Bruckner Orchester Linz, featuring Beethoven’s Symphony No. 1 in C major, Op.
 21, Zimmermann’s Concerto “Nobody knows de trouble I see” for trumpet in C and orchestra, Wagner’s Prelude in C major to Act I of Die Meistersinger von Nürnberg, WWV 96 and Sibelius’ Symphony No. 7 in C major, Op.
 105.

 - a concert with the Presidential Symphony Orchestra (Ankara).

 Leif Segerstam, born in 1944, is one of the most versatile and interesting musical talents in the Nordic countries.
 After studies in violin, piano, composition and conducting at the Sibelius Academy in Helsinki 1952-63 he continued with post-graduate studies at the Juilliard School of Music in New York.
 His initial career as a conductor started with positions in the opera houses of Helsinki, Stockholm, and West Berlin, and guest appearances included the Met, La Scala, Covent Garden, Teatro Colon and the opera houses of Cologne, Hamburg and Munich, Geneva and the Salzburg Festival.
 At the Savonlinna Opera Festival in Finland Segerstam has conducted Salome, Boris Godunov, Don Carlos, Aida, The Flying Dutchman, Fidelio and Macbeth.